LabSilver/Tutorials/README.md

 $ cleanpdb {your xtal} {chainIDs}
 ~~~~

 This script will only keep the essential atoms that are used by Rosetta, and convert non-canonical amino acids into the nearest canonical counterpart.
+The output will be named {xtal}\_{chainID}.pdb.
 After cleaning the pdb, it's important that we "relax" it, so that resulting thermodynamic scores are comparable to the structures we will generate later (such as point mutants).

 First, we'll want to create a "flags" file that tells Rosetta what sorts of limitations we want to impose in the relaxation.
 Enter:
 ~~~~